rizkiarm/grid-universe/docs/index.md

 - How do I make runs reproducible?

-    - Set a seed on your Level or generator; stochastic systems derive randomness from (state.seed, state.turn).
+    - Set a seed on your Level or generator; stochastic systems derive randomness from `(state.seed, state.turn)`.

 - Can I add custom textures?

     - Yes.
-Provide a custom texture map and assets under your asset_root; map (AppearanceName, properties) → file or directory.
+Provide a custom texture map and assets under your `asset_root`; map `(AppearanceName, properties)` → file or directory.

 - Can I add a new system (e.g., conveyor belts)?

     - Yes.
-Implement a pure function State -> State and hook it into step() at the appropriate point (per-substep or post-step) to respect ordering.
+Implement a pure function `State -> State` and hook it into `step()` at the appropriate point (per-substep or post-step) to respect ordering.